Position: Vice President

 - Why do you want to be a member of US Sailing’s Board of Directors?

 I believe sailing is one of the most beneficial sports/outdoor activities to the development of youth and the health of families in the U.S. Sharing nature, building self-reliance and ingenuity in the family children, sharing the navigation and seamanship traditions that are part of what we do all situate sailing uniquely among almost all other outdoor sports or activities.
-Because of this, I want to grow sailing in the U.S. to the levels enjoyed by many other first world countries.
+Because of this, I want to grow sailing in the U.S. to the levels enjoyed by many other first-world countries.
 I believe we have a compelling activity that suffers a lack of popularity due to American cultural norms and the history of yachting in the 19th and 20th centuries.
-If this is seen by most Americans as a middle class family activity, we can double sailing’s participation numbers in 20 years, galvanize the sailing industry, and get our kids to become lifelong sailors.
-This growth will result in improved numbers for US Sailing, membership/sponsorship, and more medals for our Olympic Team.
+If this is seen by most Americans as a middle-class family activity, we can double sailing’s participation numbers in 20 years, galvanize the sailing industry, and get our kids to become lifelong sailors.
+This growth will improve US Sailing, membership/sponsorship, and more medals for our Olympic Team.
 I believe my goals above are shared by many others and I believe I can best contribute to them by being a board member.